twilight-goose/Mapping-Stations/README.md

 pyarrow    : None
 rtree      : 1.0.1
 ```
-Versions of geopandas after 0.14.0 should install up-to-date releases of PROG and PYPROJ, but if you have a PROJ version less than 9.2.0 and/or a pyproj version less than 3.5.0, they need to be updated
+Versions of geopandas after 0.14.0 should install up-to-date releases of PROG and PYPROJ, but if you have a PROJ version less than 9.2.0 and/or a pyproj version less than 3.5.0, they need to be updated.

 ### 3b: Updating proj and pyproj
 To update proj and pyproj, run the following commands in Anaconda Prompt.
 Pyproj version 3.5.0 works with
-a release of PROJ that implemented a crucial bugfix (reported [here](https://github.com/geopandas/geopandas/issues/2874)).
+releases of PROJ that implemented a crucial bugfix (reported [here](https://github.com/geopandas/geopandas/issues/2874)).

 ```
-conda uninstall -n fall2023 pyproj conda install -n fall2023 pyproj=3.5.0
+conda update -n env-conda-3.9.18 -c conda-forge pyproj
 ```

 Once you have pyproj version 3.5.0 installed, you should have all required dependencies.